Beyond Curve Fitting: Causation, Counterfactuals, and Imagination-based AI

 an output Y, but are unable to reason about cause and effect

-relations or environment changes, be they due to external actions or
+relations or environment changes, be they due to external actions

-acts of imagination.
+or acts of imagination.
 Nor can they provide explanations for

 novel eventualities, or guarantee safety and fairness.
+This

-capacity to reason about cause and effect is critical in achieving
+reason about cause and effect is critical in achieving

 human-friendly AI.
 Despite its centrality in scientific inferences

-and commonsense thinking, this capacity has been largely overlooked
+and commonsense thinking, this capacity has been largely

-and generalizable intelligent systems.
+explainable, robust, and generalizable intelligent systems.

-Our aim is to bring together researchers to discuss the integration
+Our aim is to bring together researchers to discuss the

-of causal, counterfactual, and imagination-based reasoning into
+integration of causal, counterfactual, and imagination-based

-data science, building a richer framework for research and a new
+reasoning into data science, building a richer framework for

-horizon of applications in the coming decades.
-Our discussion will
+research and a new horizon of applications in the coming decades.

-(SCM) architecture, which unifies existing approaches to causation
+Structural Causal Models (SCM) architecture, which unifies

-This architecture provides a general framework of integrating the
+and limitations of different types of causal expressions (link).
+This architecture provides a general framework of integrating

-or interventional analysis (level 2), and counterfactual or
+causal or interventional analysis (level 2), and counterfactual or

 imagination-based reasoning (level 3).
 We welcome